n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 First of all, you need to set up n8n.
 There are different ways to [get started with n8n](https://docs.n8n.io/getting-started/installation/): you can [install it locally with npm](https://docs.n8n.io/getting-started/installation/#npm), run it with [Docker](https://docs.n8n.io/getting-started/installation/docker-quickstart.html), or sign up on [n8n.cloud](http://n8n.cloud).
 The option you choose depends on your preference and technical requirements.

-**In this course, we use an n8n.cloud instance with n8n version 0.127.0.**
+**In this course, we use an n8n.cloud instance with n8n version 0.127.0.
+Please make sure that your n8n instance's version is at least 0.127.0.**

 Once you have n8n running, open the Editor UI in a browser window.
 It should look like this: